 If you’d like to speak to a member of our team about your potential UV application or process, please call 0121 423 2000 or send us a message and we’ll get back to you.

-UV light meters
+UV light meters for process validation

-Provides peace of mind that you’ve got risk assessment and control covered, along with the confidence and acceptance of your process by the workforce.
+Providing information to help persons responsible for risk assessment and safe use of UV light equipment in your workplace, peace of mind that you’ve got risk assessment and control covered, along with the confidence and acceptance of your process by the workforce.

 UV health and safety measurements